cin/mr-cassop/docs/docs/multi-region-cluster-configuration.md

 slug: /multi-region-cluster-configuration
 ---

-Cassandra Operator supports running Cassandra in multiple regions (Kubernetes clusters).
+mr-cassop supports running Cassandra in multiple regions (Kubernetes clusters).
 The operator should be deployed in all regions with a C* cluster.
 Each operator will configure its own CassandraCluster while still communicating with operators in other regions.

 In order to automate this process, the operator deploys a component that is used to discover information to correctly configure the cluster (available datacenters, replicas per datacenter, seeds, etc.)